RedMadRobot/danger-jira_issue_links/README.md

 ```

 Find all issue mentions in commit messages and make links. <br>
-No required access to Jira, needs only base url - `jira_site`.
+Not required access to Jira, needs only base url - `jira_site`.
 ```
 jira_issue_links.print_links_only
 ```